AnHaechan/creusot-test/README.md

 # How to use

-## 1. Run `cargo creusot` to transform annotated Rust file to why3 mlcfg file
+## 1. Run `cargo-creusot` to transform annotated Rust file to why3 mlcfg file

 ## 2. Find generated mlcfg file in `target/debug/`